CairX/d-flector-1/README.md

 ### Naming
 #### Files
 - CamelCase, capitalize the first letter and separating words.
-Ex "FileName.txt"
+Ex _FileName.txt_

+#### Unity Tags
+- CamelCase, capitalize the first letter and separating words.
+Ex _ExampleTag_

 #### Classes
-- CamelCase, the class name.
-Ex.
-"NewClassName"
+- CamelCase, class names.
+Ex. _ClassName_
-- camelCase, property names.
-Ex "newProperty"
+- mixedCase, class properties.
+Ex _classProperty_
-- Properties that are static should be all capitalized and seprated with underscore "_".
-Ex "STATIC_PROPERTY"
+- Properties that are static should be all capitalized and separated with underscore.
+Ex _STATIC_PROPERTY_
 - Names should be descriptive.
-- Names shouldn't be abbriviated.
+- Names should not be abbreviated.

-### Code standards
+### Code Standards
 - Follow naming conventions.
 - Properties should be private to the extent it makes sense.
 	- Properties that should be accessible through the editor need to be public.
-- Use Unity util methods and const variables when possible.
+- Use Unity utility methods and constant variables when possible.
 - Remove unused variables and properties.
 - Comment only when explaining complex logic.

-### Code review
+### Code Review
 - Can you understand the changes, does the code do what is intended?
 - Does the code follow the "Code standards"?
 - Is there any redundant or duplicate code?